bonllavier/game_holberton/README.md

 It is a game that takes advantage of the data provided by the Holberton School API, so that a student has added value for his effort in the development of projects.

+## How to install:
+This is webpage, so you jst need to open the link below in Usage Section.

 ## Usage

 1. Please enter the following link [HACK POT](https://hackpot-holbi.firebaseapp.com/) :smile: